-Dr. Peters is a graduate of the University of Pennsylvania, Philadelphia, and received his Doctor of Medicine degree from Case Western Reserve University, Cleveland, where he was elected into the Alpha Omega Alpha national medical ho nor society.
+Dr. Peters is a graduate of the University of Pennsylvania and received his Doctor of Medicine degree from Case Western Reserve University, Cleveland, where he was elected into the Alpha Omega Alpha national medical honor society.
 After completing an internship in Internal Medicine at Case Western Reserve Metrohealth, he performed his Radiation Oncology residency at Mount Sinai Hospital, New York City, serving as Chief Resident in his final year.

-Dr. Peters is board certified in Radiation Oncology.
-He is also experienced in real-time planning for prostate Brachytherapy, and his clinical research on prostate cancer yielded him the 2006 Clinical/Basic Science Research Award from ASTRO, the American Society for Therapeutic Radiology and Oncology.
-This award is given annually for the best clinical resident abstract.
+Dr. Peters is board certified in Radiation Oncology and his clinical research of prostate cancer yielded him the 2006 Clinical/Basic Science Research Award from ASTRO, the American Society for Radiation Oncology.